FREQUENTLY ASKED QUESTIONS

 Q: Are the programs truly all-expenses paid?

 A: Yes!
 All overseas programs are 100% covered by TGGF.
-This includes all domestic and international airfares from/to the United States, all in-country lodging, transportation, and meals.
+This includes all international airfares from/to the United States, all in-country lodging, transportation, and meals.
 It is suggested that participants bring some spending money, or an ATM card to access local currency to cover additional expenses such as souvenirs, snacks and occasional beverages.
 TGGF will also provide a group mobile phone to make calls home.

 Q: May my spouse or other family member join me?